 Each monthly payment is comprised of interest and principal with early year payments being primarily interest and payments toward the end of the mortgage being mostly principal.
-Most of the mortgage pay down comes late in the mortgage period.
+Most of the mortgage pay down occurs late in the mortgage period.

 Most institutions offer fixed rate mortgages of 30 years and 15 years.
-The benefit of the shorter 15-year mortgage is that after 15 years you will have paid off the mortgage loan and you own your home free and clear.
+The benefit of the shorter 15-year mortgage is that, after 15 years you will have paid off the mortgage loan and you own your home free and clear.
 You will also pay less interest over the life of the mortgage.
 The negative is that your monthly payments will be higher.